Classical simulations of Abelian-group normalizer circuits with intermediate measurements: Pauli Measurements in the Stabilizer Formalism

 \subsection{Implementation}

 It is easily verified that every Pauli operator $\sigma$ can be realized as a polynomial size (unitary) quantum circuit\cite{VDNest_12_QFTs}.
 Therefore, measurement of $\sigma$ can be implemented efficiently on a quantum computer using standard phase estimation methods \cite{nielsen_chuang}.
 Here we provide an alternate method.
 In particular we show that every Pauli measurement can be implemented using \emph{only} normalizer circuits and measurements in the standard basis.
-This property will be a useful ingredient in our proof of theorem \ref{thm_main}.

-\begin{lemma}[\textbf{\cite{Nielsen02UniversalSimulations}}] For any dimension $d$ and for integers $j$ and $k$ such that $j,k \in \Z_d$, there exists a poly-size normalizer circuit $\mc{C}$ over the group $\Z_d$ that transforms $Z(j) X(k)$ into a diagonal Pauli operator of the form $\gamma^{a} Z(\gcd(j,k))$.
+This property will be a useful ingredient in our proof of theorem \ref{thm_main}. \begin{lemma}[\textbf{\cite{Nielsen02UniversalSimulations}}] For any dimension $d$ and for integers $j$ and $k$ such that $j,k \in \Z_d$, there exists a poly-size normalizer circuit $\mc{C}$ over the group $\Z_d$ that transforms $Z(j) X(k)$ into a diagonal Pauli operator of the form $\gamma^{a} Z(\gcd(j,k))$.
 Furthermore, there are efficient classical algorithms to compute a description of $\mc{C}$. \end{lemma} \begin{corollary} Consider a Pauli operator $\sigma$ over an arbitrary finite Abelian group $G$.
 Then there exists a poly-size normalizer circuit $\mc{C}$ over $G$ such that ${\cal C}\sigma{\cal C}^{\dagger} =\gamma^{a}Z(g)$.
-Furthermore, there are efficient classical algorithms to compute a description of $\mc{C}$, $\gamma^a$, `$a$', and $g$. \end{corollary} \begin{emphproof} To compute $\mc{C}$ note that every Pauli operator over $G$ has the form $\sigma \propto U_1\otimes\cdots\otimes U_m$ where $U_i$ is a Pauli operator over $\mathbb{Z}_{d_i}$ and apply lemma \ref{lem_Nielsen02UniversalSimulations} to each factor.
-The rest follows by applying theorem \ref{thm_G_circuit_fundamental} to compute the label of $\mc{C}\sigma{\cal C}^{\dagger}$ and, in the case of $\gamma^{a}$, by using standard algorithms to compute complex exponentials \cite{brent_zimmerman10CompArithmetic}. \end{emphproof}
+Furthermore, there are efficient classical algorithms to compute a description of $\mc{C}$ as well as $\gamma^a$, a and $g$. \end{corollary} \begin{proof} To compute $\mc{C}$ note that every Pauli operator over $G$ has the form $\sigma \propto U_1\otimes\cdots\otimes U_m$ where $U_i$ is a Pauli operator over $\mathbb{Z}_{d_i}$ and apply lemma \ref{lem_Nielsen02UniversalSimulations} to each factor.
+The rest follows by applying theorem \ref{thm_G_circuit_fundamental} to compute the label of $\mc{C}\sigma{\cal C}^{\dagger}$ and, in the case of $\gamma^{a}$, by using standard algorithms to compute scalar exponentials. \end{proof} Lemma \ref{lem_Nielsen02UniversalSimulations} and corollary \ref{PEG lemma for Abelian groups} reduce the problem of measuring general Pauli operators to that of implementing measurements of $Z(g)$.
+Indeed, given an arbitrary $\sigma$ to be measured, we can always compute a poly-size normalizer circuit that transforms it into a diagonal operator $\gamma^{a}Z(g)$, using corollary \ref{PEG lemma for Abelian groups}.
+Then, the measurement of $\sigma$ is equivalent to the procedure (a) apply ${\cal C}$; (b) measure $\gamma^{a}Z(g)$; (c) apply ${\cal C}^{\dagger}$.
+Finally, Pauli operators that are proportional to each other define the \textit{same} quantum measurement, up to a simple relabeling of the outcomes.
+Therefore it suffices to focus on the problem of measuring an operator of the form $Z(g)$.